“Eric changed the way [our] people think about leadership in turbulent times.”

 Pick up one of the four books Eric has authored and co-authored, and you can enjoy his unique perspective firsthand.

 Eric has also written more than 200 bylined articles on leadership, decision-making, and negotiation.
-Dive into some of his writing in top journals such as:
+Find them all on Authory.com or dive into some of his writing in top journals such as:

 • CNN.com